 - Skills Highlight: Specialty competencies, leadership, quality improvement

-Certifications Section: Proper Organization & Presentation
+Certifications Section: Proper Organization and Presentation

 Certifications are critical in nursing.
-Present them clearly and professionally:
+Present them clearly and professionally.

 Essential Nursing Certifications